zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 decryptMsgECB s "cipher" :: ByteString
 ```

 This is a language feature called [Currying](https://wiki.haskell.org/Currying).
-In Haskell, every function is auto-curried, meaning if a function receives not enough parameters, it will return another function that takes the remaining parameters and returns you the result.
+In Haskell, every function is auto-curried, meaning if a function doesn't receive enough parameters, it will return another function that takes the remaining parameters and returns you the result.

 ## Message size
 OK.
 Back to the topic.
 Let's try with a different message: